AconCavy/algorithm-csharp/README.md

 # AtCoderLibraryCSharp

+AtCoderLibraryCSharp is the **UNOFFICIAL** AtCoderLibrary for C#.

-The library is AtCoder Library for C#.
+The library is based on [ac-library](https://github.com/atcoder/ac-library) and written by C#.

 ## Main Classes

+- CompressedSparseRow
 - Convolution
-- Disjoint Set Union
+- DisjointSetUnion
 - FenwickTree
 - LazySegmentTree
 - Math